 If you’re planning to travel to Europe, you definitely want to know which are the countries with the fastest internet here, as well as the ones with the slowest speeds.

 More and more people are now choosing their next destination based not only on the beauty of the places or the prices, but also the speed of the internet connections.
 Which is a good thing if you’re planning to travel to Europe!

-The countries here do pretty well when it comes to the average internet speed, most countries offering at least decent internet connections, but there are some doing a lot better than others – and we’re going to talk about them all here.
+The countries here do pretty well when it comes to the average internet speed, most of them offering at least decent internet speeds, even though some are doing much better than others.
+But we’re going to talk about them all today!